 He was followed by 15-year-old Woodgrove High School student Peyton Arnett, who acts as a student representative for the Loudoun NAACP.
 Despite her age, Arnett ardently challenged her adult peers to use whatever abilities and power they have to promote necessary change for racial equality and justice.

 “A better future can’t and won’t happen if students don’t voice their opinions,” she said.
 “I’m tired of seeing police officers, who are supposed to protect all citizens, kill innocent black people. … We not only need to fix policy, but laws need to be rewritten, and the system needs to be changed.”

-As an African American at a predominately Caucasian school, Arnett expressed her viewpoint that black students “are not afforded equal opportunities as compared to our white counterparts,” citing her and other students’ recent failure to secure a sponsor for a black student union at Woodgrove.
+As an African American at a predominately white school, Arnett expressed her viewpoint that black students “are not afforded equal opportunities as compared to our white counterparts,” citing her and other students’ recent failure to secure a sponsor for a black student union at Woodgrove.

 “This [issue] isn’t just in big cities or the federal and state governments, but it’s also here in our schools,” she said, further claiming that offensive, race-based comments in the halls and classrooms of her school often go unpunished.

 Fraser was among the last to speak, celebrating the fact that an event with such large turnout began with a single email from a concerned citizen.
 He then addressed the many children, teens and young adults in the crowd.

 “This righteous rage is for construction, not for destruction,” Fraser said.
 “Over 400 years in slavery and 100-plus years of apartheid, and we’re still fighting the same fight.
 So we’re looking to you as the new generation.”